DayuanTan/Blockchain/example_network.md

 Error from endpoint: peer0.org1.example.com:7051, mspId: Org1MSP, message: chaincode response 500, Incorrect number of params.
 Expected 5, received 0
 2022/09/26 02:18:49 ============ application-golang ends ============
 ```

+## 2.7 Creating a channel manually using configtxgen/osnadmin_channel

+While the **peers, ordering nodes, and Certificate Authorities** form the **physical infrastructure** of the network, **channels** are the **process** by which organizations connect with each other and interact.

+- Version Difference
+  - Fabric v2.3 and beyond
+    - Fabric v2.3 introduces the capability to create a channel without requiring a system channel, removing an extra layer of administration from the process.
+The *Create a channel* tutorial introduces the new flow.
+  - test network
+    - If you don’t yet have a network and prefer to use the test network, see *Create a channel using the test network*.

+The **test network** deploys an **ordering service** and **peers** for you, this tutorial focuses solely on the process to create a channel.
+It is worth noting that the **test network** includes a **createChannel subcommand (see 2.2)** that can be used to create a channel, but this tutorial explains how do it **manually**, the process that is **required when you do not use the test network**.

+- Note:

+- If you are not using the test network, you should follow the instructions for how to deploy an ordering service without a system channel.
+In the Fabric v2.3 test network sample (this test network is v2.4), the single-node ordering service is deployed without a system channel.
+- If you prefer to learn how to create a channel on an ordering service that includes the system channel, you should refer to the Create a channel tutorial from Fabric v2.2.
+In the Fabric v2.2 test network sample, the single-node ordering service is deployed with a system channel.

+I didn't continues since we are using test network and we have used section 2.2 to create a channel.
+In future when we deploy our own network we don't need this part; just follow *Create a channel* tutorial.